JuliaMolSim/Molly.jl/docs/src/free_energy.md

 julia scripts/tss_dipeptide.jl
 ```

 This example estimates the unbiased alanine dipeptide $\phi/\psi$ free energy surface with TSS.
-It starts from the equilibrated alanine dipeptide structure, minimizes and equilibrates the system at 310 K and 1 bar, and then builds a 20 by 20 thermodynamic-state grid over the central $\phi$ and $\psi$ torsions.
+It starts from the alanine dipeptide structure, minimizes and equilibrates the system at 310 K and 1 bar, and then builds a 20 by 20 thermodynamic-state grid over the central $\phi$ and $\psi$ torsions.

 ```julia
 PHI_INDS = [5, 7, 9, 15]